EthanNguyen-Tu/Expo_Tutorial/Notes.md

 -   Android application ID - the package name for the Android app stored in DNS reverse notation format (com.owner.appname)
     -   each component should start with a lowercase letter
 -   a build details page displays the build type, profile, Expo SDK version, app version, version code, last commit hash, and the identify of the developer or account owner who initiated the build
+-   `eas build:dev` - installs and runs a cached development build, or creates a new one if a compatible build does not exist yet

 ### Creating a .apk